fioan89/coldswap/README.md

 * method body redefinition
 * new public static attribute
+* new private static attribute
+* new protected static attribute

 You don't need to run you java application in debug mode.
 You can run it normally with or without the aid of a powerful IDE like Eclipse or IntelliJ IDEA.